 The Wine Spectator Auction Index is a composite of average prices for selected benchmark wines sold at commercial auctions.
 Updated on a regular basis, the index allows collectors to track the overall rise and fall of the wine-auction market.
 The index was created in the fourth quarter of 1995, with a baseline value of 100.
-The Wine Spectator Auction Index rose modestly in the second quarter of 2014, from 332.65 points to 337.63 (the all-time high of 371 was registered in the first quarter of 2011).
+The Wine Spectator Auction Index fell slightly in the fourth quarter of 2014, from 338.39 points to 333.30 (the all-time high of 371 was registered in the first quarter of 2011).

 The index comprises 32 of the most important wines in today's auction market.
 Each wine's performance is tracked according to the top five modern vintages of that wine's respective category.
 For example, the index currently tracks the average auction prices of top Bordeaux wines from 2000, 1995, 1990, 1989 and 1982 because these vintages are widely recognized as exceptional years for Bordeaux, and because top wines from these vintages typically fetch the highest bids.
 In other words, these are the most sought-after and most heavily traded wines at auction.